Subharmonicity of direct images and applications: Stable reflexive sheaves and singular Hermitian metrics

 be the relative canonical divisor of the map $\pi$.
 Then there exist a set of non-singular representatives $\theta_i\in c_1(E_i)$ such that the form

 is K\"ahler for any positive and small enough $0<\ep_0\ll 1$, provided that the coefficients $\ep_i$ are carefully chosen.

 By Lemma \ref{gkp} the vector bundle $E$ is stable with respect to $\wh\omega$.
-It is stated as a remark in \cite{BS94} that $E$ is stable with respect to the perturbation $\wh\omega_0$ of $\wh\omega$, provided that $\ep_0$ in \eqref{stab2} is small enough.
+It is stated as a remark in \cite{BS94} that $E$ is stable with respect to the perturbation $\wh\omega_0$ of $\wh\omega$, As soon as the $\ep_0$ in \eqref{stab2} is small enough.
 We were not able to find a reference/proof for this assertion (which is most likely true) so we will rather use the following result established in the recent article \cite{T19}. \begin{thm} \cite{T19} The bundle $E$ is stable with respect to the degree function induced by the form

 for any $1\geq \ep\geq 0$, provided that $\ep_0\ll 1$. \end{thm} It then follows that there exists a metric $h_{E, \ep}$ on $E$ which verifies the Hermite-Einstein condition with respect to $g_\ep^{n-1}$, where $g_\ep$ is the unique Gauduchon metric on $\wh X$ such that